kendru/kendru.github.com/_posts/2014-02-16-writing-a-restful-web-service-in-clojure-part-1-setup.md

 All of the source code for this project is available as a [GitHub repo](https://github.com/kendru/restful-clojure).
-Each part of the project has a corresponding git tag that you can checkout for that specific part.
-For example, for this first tutorial, you can checkout `tags/part1`.
+Each part of the project has a corresponding branch that you can checkout for that specific part.
+For example, for this first tutorial, you can checkout `part2`.
 Please fork the project and experiment with it.
 I'm releasing all of the code under a MIT license, so you can do pretty much anything you want with it.